-Institution Name: Carrington College - S Sacramento (OPEID 947800) Date of Report: October 30, 2020 Covering Quarter Ending: September 30, 2020 Total Amount of Fu unds Awarded: Sectio n (a)(1) Instit utional Portion: \$2,701,575 Sect tion (a)(2): Section (a)(3): Final Report?
+Institution Name: Carrington College - Portland (OPEID 3 042500) Date of Repo ort: January 10, 2021 Covering Quarter Ending: December 31, 2020 Total Amount of Fu unds Awarded: Section (a)(1) Institution al Portion: \$530,198 Section (a)(2): Section (a)(3): Final Report? $\square$

 Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Providing additional emergency financial aid grants to students.
 0 Providing reimbursements for tuition, housing, room and board, or other fee refunds.
 0 Providing tuition discounts.
-Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees. \$81,969 Providing or subsidizing the costs of high-speed internet to students or faculty to transition to an online environment.
+Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees.
+0 Providing or subsidizing the costs of high-speed internet to students or faculty to transition to an online environment.
 0 Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing housing costs to reduce housing density; paying for hotels or other off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions.
 0 Subsidizing food service to reduce density in eating facilities, to provide pre-packaged meals, or to add hours to food service operations to accommodate social distancing.
 0 Costs related to operating additional class sections to enable social distancing, such as those for hiring more instructors and increasing campus hours of operations.
 0